 The role change and my new focus made it possible, that I could write about topics, which were relevant for more people.
 Not only the technical people anymore, but also decision makers and in general less technical people.

 Why do I mention these articles?
 Because I consider them as a huge personal success.
 Three of the four above articles were shared on the official VMware social media accounts on Twitter, Facebook and LinkedIn.
-I got a pretty decent amount of likes and re-posts (between 70 and 300 times)!
+I got a decent amount of likes and re-posts (between 70 and 300 times)!
 These are two examples from LinkedIn:

 Benefit 3: Your articles or posts get shared on social media by VMware.
 Suddenly a new level of reaching people, which also brings a lot of visibility for you!

 You can imagine how I felt after this happened.
-I was a supriesed and impressed, that there is interest for my content.
+I was a surprised and impressed, that there is interest for my content.
 I received a lot of great feedback on Twitter, LinkedIn and via e-mail.

-It’s not about bragging, but I realized something very important, which is another benefit as well.
+It’s not about bragging, but I realized something very important, which is another benefit as well:

 Benefit 4: You can have an impact on people lives and decisions.

 May it be a VMware partner, who now has a better understanding how to explain some topics to their prospects or customers in a different way.
-There are customers, which understand the huge VMware portfolio and the strategy behind it a lot better.
+There are customers, who understand the huge VMware portfolio and the strategy behind it a lot better.
 And there are colleagues within VMware, that are contacting me from different places on this planet and thanking me for my contributions.